SEIR-7-06/installfest/linux-and-windows/README.md

 The majority of the tools we use in this course *exist* for Windows, but many of them work slightly differently, require specialized setup, and won't include most of the specific packages and frameworks we'll use in this course.

-#### There are four options for how you might proceed, listed in order of best-likely-outcome to worst-likely-outcome.
+#### There are four options for how you might proceed

 ### 1. Get a Mac

 While this is probably not what you're hoping to do, getting a Mac is the best way to ensure that your computer doesn't get in the way of you becoming a successful developer in this course (and beyond).
-A Mac computer is also increasingly the [more popular and recommended setup for software engineering](https://www.macworld.co.uk/feature/apple/why-programmers-think-mac-os-x-is-best-os-use-3638706/). **For about half of students who start the course using a Windows computer, they purchase a Mac by the end of the course because of their frustrations with using Windows.** Your instructors, while helpful and knowledgable, are less able to help you debug problems with installing tools on a Windows computer, and **your instructors cannot be your technical/installation support if you choose any of the other three options.
-It will be your responsibility to solve these problems; your instructors can only provide very limited support.**
+Your instructors, while helpful and knowledgeable,  are less able to help you debug problems with installing tools on a Windows computer, and **your instructors cannot be your technical/installation support if you choose any of the other three options.
+It will be your responsibility to solve these problems; your instructors can only provide limited support.**

 If getting a Mac is infeasible for you, or you want the challenge, or you're an expert user, the other available options are: